-Hiring mistakes not only waste time and money, they can contribute to low company morale.
+Hiring mistakes not only waste time and money – they can also impact company morale.
 Having a refined recruiting and hiring process is crucial to the success of any organization.
-It’s important to know what pitfalls to avoid when selecting candidates and ultimately bringing the best employees for your company on board.
+It’s important to know what pitfalls to avoid when selecting candidates, in the interest of ultimately bringing the best employees for your company on board.

 1. Failing to prescreen candidates

 This goes beyond doing background checks or calling references.
 It means checking to make sure candidates actually have all the degrees listed on their resume, and that their work history is accurate.
 If there are more than a dozen candidates seriously worth considering, it’s important to conduct phone interviews first.
 Spending 20 or 30 minutes on a phone interview could eliminate several candidates before the face-to-face interviews even begin.
 Having three or four candidates to actually interview is not enough, while 15 to 20 is too many.
 That’s why a good prescreening process is invaluable, helping you narrow the field appropriately.